 Have you ever tried to crochet a blanket and no matter what stitches you tried, it just wasn’t right?
 Or have you ever made a blanket and had to frog it so many times you lost count?
 That was definitely the case with this Warm & Cozy Camo Look Crochet Blanket.
 Oh sure, it’s very warm and snuggly and my family absolutely loves it, but I’ll be honest, there were many months where it sat on the floor under my work table, unfinished, mocking me.

-So it made the perfect project for this Monthly Destash Challenge.
-I pulled it off the floor, frogged all 8 million balls of yarn and started from scratch.
-Four more times.
+So it made the perfect project for Winter break.
+I pulled it off the floor, frogged all 8 million balls of yarn, and started from scratch.
+Four.
+More.
+Times.
 My family said I was insane, that they didn’t care what pattern I used.
 Fair enough, but I certainly did.
 In the end, what I discovered is that with this variegated blanket yarn, it really doesn’t matter what stitch you use, it’s all about the softness of the yarn and the color pooling.
 But here’s what I ended up crocheting…

 - 14-5.3 Oz.
 Skeins OR

 - 7-10.5 oz.
 Skeins Bernat Blanket Yarn in Silver Steel